zuldnish/vehicle-pass-data-cleaning/README.md

 Excel — `VSTACK`, `INDEX`/`MATCH`, `SUMIFS`/`COUNTIFS`, dynamic arrays, data validation, pivot tables, charts.

 Summary tables are formula-driven rather than static pivots, so the workbook stays correct when the underlying data changes.

+---

+## Use of this material

+The analysis, documentation and workbook structure in this repository are my own work, shared for portfolio purposes.
+The underlying records come from a completed engagement and are published here in anonymised form only.
+Please ask before reusing the data or the workbooks.